astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-10.md

 * Anna: are you sure Marlone is evil?
 Nope.
 We don't know
 * We're not even sure about ourselves.
 Except Melody, she's good.
 LH: I've crushed some cop cars, I'm questionable.
 * Anna: "I need booze".
 Melody: "Fiona told me that's bad".
 Nick starts sweating.
 Anna: "she doesn't sound very intelligent."
 M: "she's a therapist, she's smart!"
 A: "Just makes my point."
 M: "she has a college degree."
 # End of session
 Melody -> closer to LH (+Freak -Mundane)
 Nick -> closer to LH (+Savior -Freak)
 LH -> closer to Melody (+Superior -Danger)
+# Notes for next time
+* Marlone himself may not be the bad guy
+* Any social scenes with LH-Absentia?
+Any scenes with Grando or Dubium and any PC?